sergioCap/SE2project/UseCases_details.md

 ---

 ### Name
-View Parking Area
+View Parking Areas

 #### Actors
 User, System

 #### Entry Conditions
-User finishes using the car and is looking for a parking space
+User has logged in.

 #### Flow of events
-* The user can see the free car parking near his/her position throw GPS.
-* The system will show some information about the position of this particular parking space.
-* The user choose one of the car parkings by clicking on them.
-* The system will show some information about the position of this particular parking space.
-* The user choose one of the car parkings by clicking on them.
-* The user click on the button to reserve the parking space.
+* The user clicks on the button to see Parking Areas.
-* The system will change the status of this Parking as Reserved.
+* The system shows on the map all the Parking Areas by highlighting them.

 #### Exit conditions
-The user clicks on the button to reserve a Parking Area or to the back button.
+The user has decieded to finish the viewing of parking Area by clicking on other buttons.

 ---